igor720/postgis-trivial/README.md

 ### User-defined types

-Ensure that user geometry data points is correctly translated into the internal points data as in the example
+Ensure that user geometry data points is correctly translated into the internal default points data as in the example

 ```haskell
 {-# LANGUAGE TypeFamilies #-}